Wisconsin School Music Association

 Adjudicator Levels

-The levels and associated criteria below are intended to provide access to those seeking to become or continue as active WSMA adjudicators, while also recognizing training, continued service and experience.
+The levels and associated criteria below are intended to provide information to those seeking to become or continue as active WSMA adjudicators, while also recognizing training, continued service and experience.
+(Updated July 1, 2024)

 Submit a registration form and attend an adjudicator workshop

-2. All adjudicators are expected to attend a workshop at least once every four years to maintain their experience level.
+2. Attend an Adjudicator Workshop at least once every four years.
 Those not attending a workshop within this time frame receive reduced compensation.

 Qualifying for Level III-Registered Adjudicator